maastrichtlawtech/law3025-legal-analytics/tutorial1.md

-# Tutorial 1: Introduction to Legal Analytics
+# Legal Analytics (LAW3025) - Tutorial 1: 'Introduction to Legal Analytics'

 ### 1.1.
 Legal analytics as a service